 By taking courses in the business pathway, high school students will get a head start and graduate from a Career Technical Program equipped with choices: continue their education with knowledge in their chosen field, start their career, or do both at the same time.
-The business completed the appropriate coursework, and the pathway includes college credit that transfers to a community college or other higher learning institutions upon graduation when
+By completing the appropriate coursework for high school graduation credit, and the pathway, students are eligible for college credit that transfers to a community college or other higher learning institutions upon graduation.

-The Business/Technology Diagram can help you navigate the new opportunities in the Business/Tech Department Business and Administrative Services Pathway Course Descriptions
+The Business Diagram can help you navigate the new opportunities in the Business Department

+Business Department